campspot/harness-deploy-buildkite-plugin/README.md

   Your Harness account ID

+- `wait-for-deploy` (boolean)

+  Defaults to true.
+Whether to wait for the Harness deploy to pass/fail

 - `inputs` (array)

   Execution inputs that your Harness pipeline requires.
 Name and value depend on your harness pipeline setup